Germany–United States relations: 1920s

 Economic and diplomatic relations were positive during the 1920s.
-According to Frank Costigliola, Washington, and Wall Street sought a prosperous and stable Europe; they felt success depended upon a prosperous Germany.
-Key players included officials Charles G. Dawes and Owen D. Young, Wall Street bankers, the Federal Reserve Bank of New York, and the first postwar ambassador, Alanson B. Houghton (1922–1925).
+According to Frank Costigliola, Washington and Wall Street sought a prosperous and stable Europe; they felt success depended upon a prosperous Germany.
+Key players included Wall Street bankers Charles G. Dawes and Owen D. Young, the Federal Reserve Bank of New York, and the first postwar ambassador, Alanson B. Houghton (1922–1925).
 New York banks played a major role in financing the rebuilding of the German economy.
 The policy worked after 1923, but depended upon a continuous flow of dollars.
 That flow largely ended with the start of the Great Depression in 1929.

 Washington rejected the harsh anti-German Versailles Treaty of 1920, and instead signed a new peace treaty that involved no punishment for Germany, and worked with Britain to create a viable Euro-Atlantic peace system.
 Ambassador Houghton believed that peace, European stability, and American prosperity depended upon a reconstruction of Europe's economy and political systems.
 He saw his role as promoting American political engagement with Europe.
 He overcame US opposition and lack of interest and quickly realized that the central issues of the day were all entangled in economics, especially war debts owed by the Allies to the United States, reparations owed by Germany to the Allies, worldwide inflation, and international trade and investment.
 Solutions, he believed, required new US policies and close co-operation with Britain and Germany.
 He was a leading promoter of the Dawes Plan.